exercism/docs/building/tracks/syllabus/README.md

 Sometimes concepts differ subtly, sometimes radically.
 Sometimes concepts don't exist in other languages at all.

-The syllabus, and therefore the concept tree, should represent the concepts that exist in the language.
+The syllabus, and therefore the concept tree, should represent the concepts that exist in this specific language.

 Don't include concepts just because other tracks do.